 Because that's where all the crime is.

-That's some all.
+That's them all.

 Wow.

-And of course, his comments on women.
+And, of course, his comments on women.

-Now what's going to be interesting to watch is how Democrats and the mob and the media try and run defense for the lunacy of Bloomberg, their plan B, because Biden plan A fell apart.
+Now, what's going to be interesting to watch is how Democrats and the mob and the media try and run defense for the lunacy of Bloomberg, their plan B, because Biden Plan A fell apart.

 Laura Trump is with us, and she is the head of the Trump 2020 reelection campaign.